Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

 with $p_{n,t}=\frac{n^2-1}{n^2}(1-e^{-t})$ and $H_2$ the binary entropy for $t\leq\log\lb 1-\frac{n}{n+1}\rb$ and 0 else.

-\paragraph{Dephasing noise:} Again, as discussed in section~\ref{examplessec}, the dephasing semigroup $(T_{t}^{\textrm{deph}})_{t\ge 0}$ corresponds to the transferred channel we obtain by transferring the heat semigroup on the $n-$dimensional torus with the representation given by diagonal unitary matrices.
-It then follows from the estimates in section~\ref{compactliegroups} that the following upper bound holds for the two way quantum capacity:
+\paragraph{Dephasing noise:} Again, as discussed in section~\ref{examplessec}, the dephasing semigroup $(T_{t}^{\textrm{deph}})_{t\ge 0}$ corresponds to the transferred channel we obtain by transfering the uniform random walk on $\ZZ_n$.
+It then follows from the estimates in section~\ref{finitegroups} that the following upper bound holds for the two way quantum capacity:

-This capacity was computed in~\cite{Pirandola_2017}, where they show that
+This capacity was computed in~\cite{Pirandola2017}, where they show that

 We see that the bounds we obtain using our methods are close to the state of the art, specialized bounds, at large times.
 Moreover,the slope of the decay is close to the correct one, except at small times.